zcorpan/html-parser-book/manuscript/parser.md

 >
 > November 2006
 >
 > : IE7 is released.
-A table doesn’t close a paragraph in either mode.
+A table doesn't close a paragraph in either mode.
 >
 > March 2008
 >